Scott Atlas resigns as Trump’s coronavirus adviser after months of feuding with administration health officials

 Atlas also argued that more of the population was already protected against the coronavirus because of so-called T-cell immunity, in which people with exposure to previous coronaviruses — such as the common cold — have T cells that also protect them against covid-19, the disease caused by the novel coronavirus.
 No scientific study has yet proved this theory, however, and Atlas’s advocacy of it dismayed other task force officials.

-He fought fiercely with Birx and to a lesser extent Fauci, as well as Centers for Disease Control and Prevention Director Robert Redfield, former White House senior counselor to the president Kellyanne Conway and several other aides, according to another senior administration official.
+He fought fiercely with Birx and to a lesser extent with Fauci, as well as Centers for Disease Control and Prevention Director Robert Redfield, former White House senior counselor Kellyanne Conway and several other aides, according to another senior administration official.

-“He was the worst thing to happen to Trump in 2020 from a personnel perspective,” said a former senior administration official who regularly sparred with Atlas who also spoke on the condition of anonymity.
+“He was the worst thing to happen to Trump in 2020 from a personnel perspective,” said a former senior administration official who regularly sparred with Atlas, who also spoke on the condition of anonymity.

-A fellow at Stanford’s Hoover Institution, Atlas was rebuked by university faculty earlier this month, who passed a resolution saying his “disdain for established medical knowledge violates medical ethics.”
+A fellow at Stanford University’s Hoover Institution, Atlas was rebuked earlier this month by university faculty, who passed a resolution saying his “disdain for established medical knowledge violates medical ethics.”

-Condoleezza Rice, the head of the Hoover Institution and former Secretary of State under President George W. Bush, also criticized the doctor, saying his views were inconsistent with the conservative think tank’s policies on masks, social distancing and testing, according to a Stanford news release.
+Condoleezza Rice, the head of the Hoover Institution and former secretary of state under President George W. Bush, also criticized the doctor, saying his views were inconsistent with the conservative think tank’s policies on masks, social distancing and testing, according to a Stanford news release.

 At the White House, however, Atlas won the president’s favor by advancing a message that the pandemic was nearly over, even as cases and deaths continued climbing.
 He also told the public that a vaccine could be available before the Nov.
-3 election, even though that timetable was highly unlikely and convinced the president the task force’s other doctors were misleading him.
+3 election, even though that timetable was highly unlikely, and he convinced the president that the task force’s other doctors were misleading him.

 In recent weeks, he had been largely absent from the White House and did not attend a recent coronavirus task force meeting.
 He did not appear after the election with Vice President Pence at the first task force news conference in months, after making numerous appearances with the president over the summer and in the fall.